rizquuula/QASiNa/README.md

 ## Dataset Summary

 Question Answering Sirah Nabawiyah Dataset (QASiNa) is Extractive QA Dataset which build to perform QA task in Sirah Nabawiyah domain.

+Authors also created new dataset based on QASiNa-RC, called QASiNa-MC which can be accessed on [this link](https://github.com/rizquuula/QASiNa-MC)

 ## Languages